 I’ve covered all safety equipment that can protect your upper body well.
 But you would need solid protection for your lower body too.

 Riding pants are made of thick fabrics which can protect your feet from any abrasion at the time of the accident.
-Motorcycle riding pants are generally loose so that you can wear them over ordinary pants.
+Motorcycle riding pants are generally loose so you can wear them over ordinary pants.
 The riding pants also facilitate the comfort which you need while riding the motorbike.

 Many riding pants also come with knee protectors, which protect your knee if you collide unintentionally with another motorbike.